ITBE-Fusion-Lab-23/frontend/README.md

 ## Usage

-This part explains how to use the Fusion Lab Homepage project, including any commands needed to run, build, or deploy it.
+This part explains how to use the Fusion Lab Homepage project, including any commands needed to run or build it.

 ```bash
 npm start